 FOR IMMEDIATE RELEASE

-Kimberly Brooks work has been showcased in numerous juried exhibitions including curators from Whitney Museum of American Art, Museum of Modern Art, California Institute of the Arts and Los Angeles County Museum of Art.
-Brooks received her B.A. from UC Berkeley and Studied Painting at UCLA and OTIS.
-Born in New York, Brooks lives in Los Angeles and maintains her studio in Venice, CA. Curator Alice Carrington Foultz has been advising clients through her art advisory for over thirty years and stages exhibitions throughout the country.
+Kimberly Brooks is an American Painter who blends figuration and abstraction to focus on a variety of subjects dealing with memory, history and identity.
+Her work has been showcased in numerous juried exhibitions including curators from Whitney Museum of American Art, Museum of Modern Art, California Institute of the Arts and Los Angeles County Museum of Art.
+Brooks received her B.A. from UC Berkeley and studied painting at UCLA and OTIS.
+Born in New York, Brooks lives and works in Los Angeles.

 # # #